wtmatlock/dtp-comparative-genomics/README.md

 python plotGenes.py ...
 python plotGenes.py ...
 ```
 Before you view the plots, what would you expect to see based on accumulation plots from before?
 After looking, how do the plots compare?
 Why did we use the Jaccard index instead of just the total number of genes shared?
-Next, we will use Mash to estimate the Jaccard index of *k*-mers:
+Next, we will use Mash to plot the (estimated) Jaccard index of *k*-mers:
 ```
 mash --help
 mash triangle